Welcome to the Forest Products Division of AIChE

 Procter and Gamble

 A major producer of tissue and absorbent articles, along with many other consumer products.
 Procter has operations in 140 countries.
-Their site is well crafted and informative.
-There is also a site for Procter and Gamble of Germany (alles auf Deutsch).

 Rayonier